 2) At 6 am for an afternoon procedure

-What type of anaesthesia will be required when performing hysterectomy?
+What type of anesthesia will be required when performing hysterectomy?

-Patients are put to sleep under general anaesthesia.
+Patients are put to sleep under general anesthesia.

 Is there a hospital stay after surgery?